-According to the government, as of September 13, 2015 plaintiff had still not complied with the discovery due on July 6, 2015, and had still not responded to any of Mr. Hoffman's communications on this topic.
+As of September 13, 2015 plaintiff had still not complied with the discovery due on July 6, 2015, and had still not responded to any of Mr. Hoffman's communications on this topic.
 Def.'s Mot. at 8.
 Hence, defendant's motion to dismiss for failure to prosecute was filed on September 13, 2015.
 Plaintiff's response brief was due October 1, 2015.
-The docket shows that an incomplete filing was submitted at two minutes before midnight on October 1, 2015, but the complete response brief (including attachments) was not filed until almost 3 PM October 2, 2015.
+The docket shows that an incomplete filing was submitted at two minutes before midnight on October 1, 2015, but the complete response brief (including attachments) was not filed until almost 3 PM on October 2, 2015.
 The court granted plaintiff's motion for an enlargement of time and accepted for consideration plaintiff's corrected brief.
 Defendant's reply brief was timely filed on October 16, 2015.
-Oral argument was neither requested by the parties nor required by the court.